Werameli/SwissNetKnife/README.md

 # SwissNetKnife
 ## Ultimate lightweight scriptholder for all your scripts
 ## The main target of this project is to create minimal script on Python that replicates unix-like shell, that can store all your scripts in plugins.
 You can expand this shell by various AIO plugins.
-## ScriptHolder has its own system for writing plugins with very good documentation
+## ScriptHolder has its own system for writing plugins with very good documentation (Visit repo's wiki to read the docs)

 ### Made by TeamSNK (Werameli)